-- a) Does the State require or provide an assessment? ☑ Yes (Complete the remainder of this section.) ☐ No (Skip to the next section.) - b) If yes, describe the processes in the State, if any, to provide E&T participants with an assessment (e.g. who conducts the assessment, when are participants assessed, what tools are used, and how are the results shared with State agency staff, providers, and/or participants)
+- □ No (Skip to the next section.) - b) If yes, describe the processes in the State, if any, to provide E&T participants with an assessment (e.g. who conducts the assessment, when are participants assessed, what tools are used, and how are the results shared with State agency staff, providers, and/or participants)